Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Garneau & University of Alberta

 West of Old Strathcona, Garneau is another trendy neighbourhood home to many U of A students.
-There’s a collection of popular cafés and restaurants on 109st just off the High Level Bridge, right around historic, still-running Garneau Theatre, dating to 1940.
+There’s a collection of popular cafés and restaurants on 109st just off the High Level Bridge, right around historic, still-running Garneau Theatre, now called Metro Cinema, and dating to 1940.

 The U of A grounds are also worth exploring, with several large grassy lawns and historic buildings covered in vines.
 The walking trail along Saskatchewan Drive is also lovely, including a stop to admire Rutherford House.